Determining hyperbolicity of compact orientable 3-manifolds with torus boundary: Background

-If $N$ is homeomorphic to some common 3-manifold $X$, $s$ \emph{cuts off an $X$}; if, in addition, $N'$ is not homeomorphic to $X$, $s$ cuts off \emph{one} $X$. \end{Def} \begin{Def} A properly embedded surface $s$ in an orientable 3-manifold $M$ is a \emph{fault} when $\chi(s) \geq 0$ and it satisfies one of the following: \begin{itemize} \item $s$ is nonorientable. \item $s$ is a sphere which does not cut off a 3-ball. \item $s$ is a disc which does not off one 3-ball. \item $s$ is a torus which does not cut off a $T^2 \times I$, and does not cut off a $\partial$-compressible manifold. \item $s$ is an annulus which does not cut off a 3-ball, and does not cut off one solid torus. \end{itemize} \end{Def} \begin{proof}[Sketch of Thm. \ref{thm:common}'s proof.]
-This is a corollary of common knowledge surrounding Thurston's hyperbolization theorem for Haken manifolds.
-Specifically, it's commonly known that an irreducible, $\partial$-incompressible, geometrically atoroidal 3-manifold with nonempty boundary consisting of tori is either hyperbolic or Seifert-fibered, where ``hyperbolic'' means ``admits a complete hyperbolic metric.''
+\begin{proof} This is a corollary of common knowledge surrounding Thurston's hyperbolization theorem for Haken manifolds.
+Specifically, it's commonly known that an irreducible, $\partial$-incompressible, geometrically atoroidal 3-manifold with nonempty boundary consisting of tori is either hyperbolic or Seifert-fibered.
 All Seifert-fibered spaces with at least two boundary components admit essential tori, which are faults.
 A Seifert-fibered space with one boundary component may admit no essential tori.
 In this case, the base orbifold $\Sigma$ is a disc with at most two cone points.
 Let $\alpha$ be a properly embedded arc which separates $\Sigma$ into discs with at most one cone point each; then the vertical fiber over $\alpha$ is an annulus fault.
 Hence all Seifert-fibered spaces with nonempty boundary admit faults.

 Consequently, a compact orientable 3-manifold with nonempty boundary consisting of tori which admits no faults is irreducible, $\partial$-incompressible, Haken, and geometrically atoroidal, and it admits no annulus faults.
 So it must be hyperbolic.